SCANL/scanl_tagger/README.md

 You will need to have a way to parse code and filter out identifier names if you want to do some on-the-fly analysis of source code.
 We recommend [srcML](https://www.srcml.org/).
 Since the actual tagger is a web server, you don't have to use srcML.
 You could always use other AST-based code representations, or any other method of obtaining identifier information.

 ## Training the tagger
 You can train this tagger using the `-t` option (which will re-run the training routine).
 For the moment, most of this is hard-coded in, so if you want to use a different data set/different seeds, you'll need to modify the code.
-This is will potentially change in the future.
+This will potentially change in the future.

 ## Errors?
 Please make an issue if you run into errors